5 Traits You Didn’t Know You Inherit from Mom (and 4 You Inherit from Dad)

 Do you have your mom’s button nose?
 Did your dad pass on the curse of sneezing in bright sunlight?
-And where did your baby’s red, curly hair come from when there hasn’t been a redhead in your family for generations?
+And where did your baby’s red, curly hair come from when there hasn’t been a redhead in your family for generations? or do they have the rarest eye color?
 These questions may sound simple but the answers get complicated fast.
 Why?
 Because the science of genetic inheritance is complicated, says Dawn Allain, licensed genetic counselor and director of the Genetic Counseling Graduate Program at The Ohio State University Wexner Medical Center.
 “It’s nearly impossible to tease out exactly where each of your traits came from,” she explains.
 “Most traits are influenced by many different genes and you inherit some from each parent.”
 Plus, there’s the influence your environment plays; just because you have a gene for a certain trait doesn’t always mean you’ll end up with it, she adds.
 Then there are traits people often assume are inherited but actually aren’t.

 How you inherit traits

-Still, it’s fun to ask those questions and while there aren’t many detailed answers, there are a few basic things genetics can tell you about traits you inherit from your mom and those you got from our dad, Allain says.
+Still, it’s fun to ask those questions, and while there aren’t many detailed answers, there are a few basic things genetics can tell you about traits you inherit from your mom and those you got from our dad, Allain says.
 But first, you need to know how inheritance works.

 Your ability to lose weight

-There are two types of fat in your body: “Good” brown fat, which increases your metabolism and helps you maintain a healthy weight, and “bad” white fat, which can cause obesity and disease if you have too much of it.
-Everyone has some of each type but how much brown fat you have—and therefore how high your metabolism is—may be inherited from your mom, according to a study published in Nature Communications.
+There are two types of fat in your body: “good” brown fat, which increases your metabolism and helps you maintain a healthy weight, and “bad” white fat, which can cause obesity and disease if you have too much of it.
+Everyone has some of each type, but how much brown fat you have—and therefore how high your metabolism is—may be inherited from your mom, according to a study published in Nature Communications.
 Another trait that you get from your mom is your intelligence.